nl-digigo/ICDD-NL/docs/validation/2_ContainerValidation.md

 # Container validation

-ICDD containers are zip64 files with a predefined folder structure.
-See the following picture for the ICDD container structure.
+NEN-EN-ISO 21597-1:2020 containers are zip64 files with a predefined folder structure.
+See the following picture for the NEN-EN-ISO 21597-1:2020 container structure.

 <img src="./media/icdd/containerstructure.png"
      alt="containerstructure"